Friday September 10th, 2021, 1230-1920

 At the top, the trail joined a long, flat cruiser road that was like a dream.
 All the talk was of the rocks in the trail in PA… Rocksylvania is how it’s known.
 So what was this?
 I was about to find out.
 After a few miles, the trail left the road and the rocks commenced.
 I’d already been experiencing lots of rocks in NJ, so this wasn’t an immediate change.
 I guess it’s something about the persistence of these PA rocks that make them so notable.
 As Picky put it, they go on long enough to where you think you’re going to go insane and then they let up just long enough for you to think it’s not so bad.
 That was much how the afternoon went.

 The rocks came in all shapes and sizes but were most often football sized and sticking up at odd angles, making it difficult to step.
 I placed my foot solidly on top of one that seemed to have a mind of its own, as it violently shot out from beneath my foot.
 I would have went down if not for the emergency brake of my trekking poles.
 Taking it slow is about the only thing one can do in the rocks, carefully considering each footstep.
 It’s tedious and it really tears up the feet.
-But it’s just the way things are for the next 80 miles or so.
+But it’s just the way things would be for the next 80 miles or so.

 The familiar sound of katydids lulled me to sleep, as a cool breeze made for perfect sleeping conditions all night.
-The weather was perfect for the next few days, not too hot and sunny.
+The weather was ideal for the next few days, not too hot and sunny.
 It was great to be back on trail.